-Title: Trichiasis and distichiasis; with an improved method for radical treatment
+Title: Trichiasis and distichiasis; with an improved method for their radical treatment

 Authors: Michel CE

 Journal: St. Louis Clinical Record, 1875 Oct; 2:145-148

 This is the first published clinical report of permanent hair removal with electrolysis.

 Dr. Charles E. Michel, a St. Louis ophthalmologist, devised electrolysis to treat ingrown eyelashes.
 He reports, “In 1869, I devised and had made a delicate electro-cautery, with which I proposed destroying the follicle and hair papilla.”

 He used galvanic current with a fine needle.
 Galvanic electrolysis performed today operates on the same principles and with the same results, although machines now use modified current from a wall outlet and have gauges to measure and regulate intensity.